RSEC-Laboratory/BoostFL-IoT/README.md

 ## Reproducibility

 All experiments fix the random seeds for data partitioning, model initialization, and training.
-Non-IID comparison, detection-metric, and scalability notebooks run over three seeds and report the mean and standard deviation.
+Non-IID comparison, detection-metric, and scalability notebooks.
 The IID and Non-IID settings follow the hyperparameters described in the paper: Adam optimizer, learning rate 0.001, batch size 32, 5 local epochs per round, 15 communication rounds for the IID configuration and 30 for the Non-IID configuration.
 The Non-IID partitioning uses the shard-based scheme described in the paper (100 label-sorted shards distributed unevenly across K = 5 edge nodes).

 ## Datasets